-Let’s use Metabase’s Data browser to look at some keys with an example table in the Sample Dataset.
-From the top navigation bar in Metabase, go to Browse Data, and click on the Sample Dataset.
+Let’s use Metabase’s Data Browser to look at some keys with an example table in the Sample Database.
+From the top navigation bar in Metabase, go to Browse Data, and click on the Sample Database.
 As shown in figure 6, you’ll see cards for each table.
-Hover over a card to see additional options, and click on the book icon that appears to Learn about this table.
+Hover over a card to see additional options, and click on the book icon that appears next to Learn about this table.

 This table reference page contains several tabs: